qwre/Robinhood-Alarm-Widget/README.md

 ## How it works

-1. You open a Robinhood stock page in your browser.
+1. You open Robinhood Legends in your browser.
 2. The widget reads the current price from the DOM (no API calls).
-3. When the live price crosses your target price, a sound is played.

 This project does **not**:
 - Send extra requests to Robinhood